miqbaltariq/SECP1513202420251/03/imannadhirahh/read.md

 ### 🚀 About Me
 - 📚 I love trying new things as much I can to get out of my comfort zone !
-- 🎥 I create content to gain experience and of course my saving !
+- 🎥 I create content in TikTok to gain experience my saving 💰
 - 🌍 I am addicting in travelling the world to explore new places and cultures !

 ---